japila-books/apache-spark-internals/docs/SparkContext.md

 == [[events]] Events

-When a Spark context starts, it triggers xref:ROOT:SparkListener.adoc#SparkListenerEnvironmentUpdate[SparkListenerEnvironmentUpdate] and xref:ROOT:SparkListener.adoc#SparkListenerApplicationStart[SparkListenerApplicationStart] messages.
+When a Spark context starts, it triggers ROOT:SparkListener.md#SparkListenerEnvironmentUpdate[SparkListenerEnvironmentUpdate] and ROOT:SparkListener.md#SparkListenerApplicationStart[SparkListenerApplicationStart] messages.

 Refer to the section <<creating-instance, SparkContext's initialization>>.